Rui Caetano: Varzim

 After six months of inactivity, Caetano signed an 18-month deal with second-tier Varzim S.C. on 4 December 2019, reuniting with former Penafiel manager Paulo Alves.
 He alleged that he had signed for Paços de Ferreira at the start of the season, which was denied by the club.

 Aged only 29, Caetano made his final appearance on 10 January 2021, scoring the winner in a 2–1 comeback victory at Penafiel.

 International career

-In 2010, although he appeared for the Portuguese under-19 team during the qualifying phase, where he scored against Macedonia, Caetano was not called to the UEFA European Under-19 Championship.
-On 22 May 2011 he was selected by the under-20s for the 2011 Toulon Tournament, playing three games in an eventual group stage exit.
+In 2010, although he appeared for the Portugal under-19 team during the qualifying phase, where he scored against Macedonia, Caetano was not called to the UEFA European Under-19 Championship.
+On 22 May 2011 he was selected by the under-20s for the 2011 Toulon Tournament, playing three games in an eventual group-stage exit.

 Caetano participated at the 2011 FIFA U-20 World Cup in Colombia, only missing two matches in seven as the nation finished in second place.
 He made his debut for the under-21 side on 5 September 2011, in a friendly with France; all youth categories comprised, he won 43 caps and netted twice.